 KGI reserves the right to modify these policies at any time in its sole discretion to adapt to changing circumstances and business needs, consistent with its commitment to maintaining a safe and healthy workplace.

-Please be aware that a failure to comply with these policies, including any arrangements which are put in place under it, will be investigated and may lead to disciplinary action being taken.
+Please be aware that a failure to comply with these policies, including any arrangements put in place under it, will be investigated and may lead to disciplinary action.

 All members of our community can report violations of the Student Honor Code here.